GRAINS-U.S. wheat hits 14-year peak on Black Sea supply concerns

 Investors also worry the conflict may prevent farmers in Russia and Ukraine from planting crops like corn this spring.

-(Additional reporting by Naveen Thukral in Singapore; Editing by Uttaresh.V and Jan Harvey)
+(Additional reporting by Naveen Thukral in Singapore; Editing by Jan Harvey, Kirsten Donovan)

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))